Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/Data/data_split_and_feature_selection.md

 - top_400_genes.csv
 - top_1000_genes.csv

-For Independent Component Analysis (ICA), GridSearchCV() was initially used to identify the top number of components to be used for the model.
+For Independent Component Analysis (ICA), GridSearchCV() was initially used to identify the top number of components to be used for the model in [logreg_ICA.ipynb](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Models/logreg_ICA.ipynb).

 Additionally, we chose 10 components in reference to Figure 6 of [INTERLIVER study update_2024.pdf](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Literature/INTERLIVER%20study%20update_2024.pdf) where they identified 9-10 terms, or groups, of genes that represent various function.

-The top 500 genes were identified from Component 10 which indicated a separation between the two groups.
+The top 500 genes were identified from Component 10 which showed a distinction between the two groups, as seen in our [pairplot](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Data/ICA_pairplot_10.png).

-For PCA, GridSearchCV() was used to identify the optimal number of components to be used, which can be found in [logreg_PCA.ipynb.](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Models/logreg_PCA.ipynb)
+For PCA, GridSearchCV() was used to identify the optimal number of components to be used, which can be found in [logreg_PCA.ipynb](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Models/logreg_PCA.ipynb).